allisala/compliance-radar322391/README.md

  - **We concluded that the missingness is systematic and not random.** It is linked to Operational_Compliance and missing division information.
 Rows with complitely missing data (missing division), should be dropped, as they cannot contribute meaningfully to analysis or modeling.

-  - Before choosing a strategy for handelling missing values, we needed to determine whether missigness is related to predictive of key outcome variables such as: `compliance_final_score` and `overall_risk_score`.
+  - Before choosing a strategy for handling missing values, we needed to determine whether missigness is related to predictive of key outcome variables such as: `compliance_final_score` and `overall_risk_score`.
 If missingness correlates strongly with compliance or risk, then dropping
 **We can drop the rows with missing division information AND even those present in the high_risk_departments.
 Why?
 Because of the following reasoning:**
 ```
 - Do all departments with missing values appear in the high_risk_departments?